vex-labs/vex-contract/README.md

 # Deployments

 - A stable contract (the last release) is deployed at "TBD".
-- An unstable development contract is deployed at shocking-desire.testnet.
+- An unstable development contract is deployed at vexysexycontract.testnet.

+# Admin

+- The admin is set to vexsharedaccount.testnet with private key ed25519:3qB3Gehv1iuEXqjHRLm36HmHC7ZCKaQJfxFQFirUVjaBSXiohv4as6NtSQJmi86SoNXDaC2QR8mKFcCd52JPzeCB

 # Flow